ipython/ipython/docs/source/interactive/htmlnotebook.rst

 When you open or create a new notebook, your browser tab will reflect the name of that notebook, prefixed with "IPy".
 The URL is currently not meant to be human-readable and is not persistent across invocations of the notebook server; however, this will change in a future version of IPython.

-The normal workflow in a notebook is quite similar to a normal IPython session, with the difference that you can edit a cell in-place multiple times until you obtain the desired resultsj, rather than having to rerun separate scripts with the ``%run`` magic (though magics also work in the notebook).
-Typically you'll work on a problem in pieces, organizing related pieces into cells and moving forward as previous parts work correctly.
+The normal workflow in a notebook is quite similar to a standard IPython session, with the difference that you can edit a cell in-place multiple times until you obtain the desired results, rather than having to rerun separate scripts with the ``%run`` magic.
+(Magics do, however, also work in the notebook.)
+Typically, you'll work on a problem in pieces, organizing related pieces into cells and moving forward as previous parts work correctly.
 This is much more convenient for interactive exploration than breaking up a computation into scripts that must be executed together, especially if parts of them take a long time to run

-The only significant limitation that the notebook currently has, compared to the qt console, is that it cannot run any code that expects input from the kernel (such as scripts that call :func:`raw_input`).
+The only significant limitation that the notebook currently has, compared to the Qt console, is that it cannot run any code that expects input from the kernel (such as scripts that call :func:`raw_input`).
 Very importantly, this means that the ``%debug`` magic does *not* currently work in the notebook!
 This limitation will